-Perhaps because of this, the Provost has urged faculty to integrate writing practice into their routine class assignments, and it is, in fact, required by the History Department that all upper-division history courses include a writing component.
+Perhaps because of this, the Provost has urged faculty to integrate writing practice into their routine class assignments, and it is, in fact, required by the History Department that all upperdivision history courses include a writing component.
 This course responds to that requirement by assigning a major writing project, the Journal Research Report, and drawing half of the credit on each of the four tests from essay questions.
 Those assignments, and especially the Journal Research Report, will be graded not only on their content but also on their grammar.
 It has been my experience that many students either never learned English grammar in primary and secondary school, or quickly forgot what they learned.
 Their grades on the course writing assignments sometimes suffer severely as a consequence.

 To address that problem, I assign Gucker's Essentials of English Grammar and Strunk & White's Elements of Style, but those are of little use if students don't study them.
-To encourage the study of those texts, and especially Gucker, therefore, I give a ten-minute in-class writing assignment every Friday, beginning with the first Friday of the semester.
-Each of these will consist of about ten items and will cover one or more chapters in Gucker.
-They will receive a grade of zero through ten, and collectively will comprise fifteen percent of your semester grade.
-There will be NO make-ups for missed Friday writing assignments for anything other than a University activity, and any missed assignments will receive a grade of zero.
+To encourage the study of those texts, and especially Gucker, therefore, I assign at-home grammar review exercises, which are posted to the course website as PDFs.
+Typically they will consist of about ten or more items of varying nature and will cover one or more chapters in Gucker.
+Students are to print them out and complete them long-hand.
+Collectively they will comprise fifteen percent of your semester grade.
+There will be NO grammar review make-ups for anything other than a University activity, and any missed assignments will receive a grade of zero.